You never know where you’ll go or what you’ll come across on a Triumph Adventure bike.

 The 2013 Daytona 675Rs engine is now even more focussed.
 We’ve built it with a new shorter stroke and wider bore dimensions for even more useable power and acceleration.
 The cylinder block is now cast separately from the upper crankcase to cope with higher pressures, more torque and more power.

-In addition to the 675, the R now comes with a quickshift gearchange, reprogrammed for 2013 to give you even faster, smoother shifting.
+In addition to the 675, the R now comes with a quickshift gearchange, reprogrammed to give you even faster, smoother shifting.

 With twin injectors per cylinder the new Daytona can draw more fuel quicker when you open the throttle fully and demand more from the engine.